benjaminadk/emojigit/README.md

 ## Future Plans

-- Handle multi-repository workspaces in a better fashion.
+- [ ] Handle multi-repository workspaces in a better fashion.
-- Integrate with vscode's git extension for smoother auto commits.
+- [ ] Integrate with vscode's git extension for smoother auto commits.
-- Develop tests
+- [ ] Develop tests
+- [ ] Validation for custom emoji mapping - use external JSON instead of settings ?

 ## Changelog